Is Task-Specific Training Necessary for Anomaly Detection?: Experiments and Analysis

 As shown in Fig.~\ref{fig:fewshot_scaling}, RAD is highly effective in this setting.
 On Pixel AUPRO at $Y \in \{1,2,4\}$, RAD consistently outperforms the unified baseline Dinomaly by \textbf{16.8$\uparrow$/16.9$\uparrow$/14.9$\uparrow$}, and also surpasses all few-shot-specific baselines.
 In particular, it improves over the strongest few-shot method IIPAD~\cite{lvone} by \textbf{2.1$\uparrow$/2.7$\uparrow$/2.7$\uparrow$} at $Y \in \{1,2,4\}$, with larger margins over PromptAD~\cite{li2024promptad}, WinCLIP~\cite{jeong2023winclip}, SPADE~\cite{cohen2020sub}, and PatchCore~\cite{roth2022towards}.
 More comparison results are presented in Appendix Sec.~\ref{sec:few-shot}.

-To probe localization quality along the full few-shot trajectory, we additionally track Pixel AP and $F_1$ for $Y{=}1\rightarrow16$, metrics omitted by existing few-shot-specific baselines, under the same few-shot protocol using Dinomaly as the MUAD baseline.
-RAD maintains large margins throughout scaling, with \textbf{29.5$\uparrow$/25.7$\uparrow$} Pixel AP/$F_1$ at $Y{=}1$ and consistently elevated curves as $Y$ increases.
+To probe localization quality along the full few-shot trajectory, we additionally track P-AP and P-$F_1$ for $Y{=}1\rightarrow16$, metrics omitted by existing few-shot-specific baselines, under the same few-shot protocol using Dinomaly as the MUAD baseline.
+RAD maintains large margins throughout scaling, with \textbf{29.5$\uparrow$/25.7$\uparrow$} P-AP/P-$F_1$ at $Y{=}1$ and consistently elevated curves as $Y$ increases.

 Overall, these results show that RAD is a plug-and-play few-shot detector.
 Even when each class has only a few anomaly-free samples and no few-shot training, it exceeds specialized few-shot methods while providing strong, stable localization across the entire few-shot range.